joelhawksley/identity/components/slides.md

 ![fit](img/jeopardy.jpg)

-^ Said another way, our controller tests that used to take two Jeopardy theme songs to run
+^ Said another way, our tests that used to take two Jeopardy theme songs to run

 ---